Error Analysis of Triangular Optimal Transport Maps for Filtering: Numerical experiments

 The map $\nabla_u \varphi(y,v)$, resulting from the solution to this min-max problem, serves as the desired conditional OT map $T^\dagger(y,v)$~\cite{MakTagOhLee19,taghvaei2022variationalformulation}.

-As proposed in~\cite[sec.(V)]{al-jarrah2023optimal}, it is numerically useful to relax the constraint that the conditional OT map is of gradient form, and replace $\nabla_u \varphi(y,u)$ with the maximization over all maps $T(y,u)$.
-This relaxation allows more freedom in the parameterization of the OT map and facilitates the optimization task.
+As proposed in~\cite[sec.(V)]{al-jarrah2023optimal}, it is numerically useful to relax the constraint that $T(y, \cdot)$ is of the gradient form and replace $\nabla_u \varphi(y,u)$ with the maximization over unconstrained maps $T(y,u)$.
 The resulting optimization problem becomes

 where $\mathcal{M}(\eta)$ are the set of $\eta$-measurable maps.

 The formulation of~\eqref{eq:min-max_T} requires parameterizing $\psi$ as a convex function.
 To enforce this, previous approaches~\cite{MakTagOhLee19, taghvaei2022variationalformulation, al-jarrah2023optimal} have resorted to the use of Input Convex Neural Networks (ICNNs)~\cite{pmlr-v70-amos17b} that are challenging to train~\cite{bunne2022supervised, korotin2021neural}.
 Alternatively,~\cite[App.
 A.3]{al-jarrah2024nonlinear} derives a formulation which, replacing $\psi$ with the representation $\frac{1}{2}\|u\|_\U^2-\psi(y,u)$, turns the min-max problem to the max-min problem: